pfsense/docs/source/backup/autoconfigbackup.rst

 Legacy AutoConfigBackup Package
 -------------------------------

-Users with an active |premium_content_link| have access to our Automatic Configuration Backup Service, AutoConfigBackup and can backup a maximum of 10 systems.
+Users with an active |premium_content_link| have access to the Automatic Configuration Backup Service, AutoConfigBackup and can backup a maximum of 10 firewalls.

-This package will work with currently supported pfSense versions, released prior to 2.4.4.
+This package will work with currently supported pfSense versions released prior to 2.4.4.

 .. note:: When upgrading to version 2.4.4, if the legacy AutoConfigBackup